152334H/152334H.github.io/content/posts/deepseek-1/index.md

    {{< figure src="Pasted%20image%2020240623143536.png" caption="" >}}
    I have contentions with their intuitions as described above, but the empirical results are important.

-Also: as far as I can tell, they do not mention the param initialisation used in any of their experiments, which is weird.
-Their predictions held up to 67B scale, though.
-Probably fine?
+Note that:
+* the param initialisation used for any of their experiments. i.e. no mUP && presumed const stddev = 0.006 for everything.
+Or maybe they used default torch init?
+* the equation for $M$ only makes sense if you have no attention mask && you do MHA && have a constant 8/3 FFN ratio w/ GLU.
+* they never state how they determine which of $L,D$ to vary (or how much to vary) when $M$ is changed.
+Kaplan 2020 implies it shouldn't matter too much whether they varied L or D more, though.

+In any case, their predictions hold up to 67B scale, so I don't have a good empirical reason to complain.

 ### Alignment
 1.5 mil CN+EN instructions.
 20% of those are for safety refusals; of the remaining 80% they have around $\frac{2}{9}$ code $\frac{4}{9}$ maths $\frac{1}{3}$ language tasks.